 Consider creating an ad group specifically for iPad users.
 This can help you optimize your campaigns by setting a CPT bid that will maximize your impressions and reach with iPad users.

-Search Ads supports state-level and city-level location refinement.
+Search Ads supports location refinement within each country.
 If your app only serves certain areas, this feature ensures you don’t waste your budget showing ads for searches occurring outside of those areas.

 Some examples include: